gottacatchenall/MetacommunityDynamics.jl/docs/src/tutorials/quick_start.md

 First we'll load the package.

 ```@example 1
-using EcologicalDynamics
+using MetacommunityDynamics
 ```

-For this example, we are going to use one of the many models included in the `EcoDynamics` library.
+For this example, we are going to use one of the many models included in the `MetacommunityDynamics` library.
 The Rosenzweig-MacArthur [@cite] model of consumer-resource dynamics.
 Initially, the Rosenzweig-MacArthur was originally defined as